Music Camp

 Steve Blake - Banjo (Beginners/Intermediate)

 * We cannot help complete beginners on fiddle.
-If you have found one in your granny’s attic, or do not yet have the ability to play in tune or have never picked one up then we suggest you get some basic lessons in advance or come to camp only on this occession.
+If you have found one in your granny’s attic, or do not yet have the ability to play in tune or have never picked one up then we suggest you get some basic lessons in advance or book camping only on this occasion.

 Camping Only Ticket